History of Montana: Fort Benton

-The first permanent settlement in Montana was Fort Benton, established as a fur trading post in 1847.
+One of the first permanent settlements in Montana was Fort Benton, established as a fur trading post in 1847.
 It was named in honor of Senator Thomas Hart Benton, who encouraged settlement of the West.
 The U.S. Army took over the commercial fort in 1869 and a detachment of the 7th Infantry remained in the town until 1881.
 Its location on the Missouri River marked the farthest practical point upriver that steamboats could navigate.
 With the arrival of the first steamboats in 1860, the town of Fort Benton began to develop outside the fort's walls and developed into a major trading center over the next 27 years, until it was supplanted with the arrival of railroads in the Montana Territory.
 An original blockhouse still remaining in the largely reconstructed fort is the oldest building in Montana still on its original foundations, giving rise to the town's reputation as "the birthplace of Montana".